Care Instructions

 APPROPRIATE WASHING + A LITTLE TLC = RAIN GEAR LONG LIFE

-How to care for Waterproof Jackets and Rain Pants?
-Wash them.
+How to care for Waterproof Jacket, pants, socks, gloves

 We strive to make durable products because we know our customers rely on their gear.
 All garments will wear out over time, but a garment that is properly cared for will last much longer than one that is neglected.
 We want you to have the best possible experience with your Showers Pass gear, so here are our tips for getting the longest life and best performance from your outerwear: